Kia ora, ko Greer tōku ingoa.

 Month 4, we would have almost 152,000 females, 152,000 males.

 My figures are conservative.
 You can see that the number of monarchs increase exponentially as the season progresses… or rather should increase.
-But over the past 10-20 years, the social wasps and other factors may have changed the habitat so much that Month 1, for me, is now the equivalent of February.
+But over the past 10-20 years, the social wasps and other factors may have modified our ecosystem(s) so much that Month 1, for me, is now the equivalent of February.
 There is hardly time for the butterflies to build up numbers before winter.
 Instead of there being tens of thousands of monarchs flying around Auckland, it could be closer to a thousand.
 No wonder I’m not seeing them in historical overwintering sites!

 Not all of the butterflies survive the winter.
 There are hardly enough to sustain the population, and not enough to grow the population!
 And we hear of overwintering colonies that are being devoured by rats – and with the vagaries in our weather these days...